Js-Wizard/startup/notes.md

     - Add `node_modules` to `.gitignore`'
   - With VS Code
     - Press F5 while in js file and select `node.js`
+    - Can use breakpoints
+    - Variable values on left, or hover
+    - F10: step over
+    - F11: step into
+    - F5: continue
+    - Shift+F5: stop
   - Built-in packages
     - `http`
       - `createServer`